Mauitron/StygianSift/README.md

 - Basic shortcuts (0-9) for your most-used directories
 - Shift + numbers for setting new shortcuts
-- Control + numbers for accessing shortcut layers (Coming soon!)
+- F1-F10 for accessing shortcut layers (Up to a 100 unique shortcuts!)
+- Name or rename the shortcut layers for better organization
 - Each shortcut remembers your position in that directory
 - Name your shortcuts for better organization
 - Quick-jump between related directories